4. Day of Surgery

-The timeline of these cases is broken up into 2 phases – planning and production, with an online meeting for approval scheduled in between.
+The CHROME timeline starts after you have collected all of the patient records and submitted your CHROME Patient Rx.
 We don’t start these cases until we have ALL of the CORRECT records – that is when the timeline begins.

 How much should I expect to spend on my first case?

 Very good question.
 There a few things to consider, the Full Package, The Fixation Kit, Prosthetic Conversion Kit, spare denture(s), JC Try-In (optional), Chairside support and any work-up items.
 Email ROE your particular patient scenario and we can do the math together.

 What if I want to split the fees with my surgeon (or referral)?

 - This is very important because you hate to have to figure out who owes what later.
 And quite often with these, the surgeon bears very limited lab costs.

 - It is best to agree on who pays for what upfront.
 ROE can provide a spreadsheet that breaks down our suggestion for surgical and restorative fees.
 We can email you this upon request.

 What is the most challenging part of getting a case in my hands?